 Things To Discover About Your Ancestors

-Getting to know all your ancestors is a really great discovery.
+Getting to know all your ancestors is a great discovery.
 As you discover about them, you can start to piece together a picture of their lives.
 This, in turn, will help you to understand your life.

 Here are some things that you can discover about your ancestors

 - Discover where they were born, married, and died – You can learn about your ancestors, from where they were born, where they lived, and where they died.
 If you don’t have any information about your family, there’s a lot that you could put together through the records, which are now available online.
-We recommend that you consider using the free tool of FamilySearch or a paid tool as Ancestry.
-If you do not have any family records, then both of these sites have online records.
+We recommend that you consider using the free tool of FamilySearch or a paid tool such as Ancestry.
+If you do not have family records, both sites have online records.

 One of the reasons we love ancestry or family history travel so much is that it gives us all the opportunity to understand more about our ancestors and their lives.
-As you study and learn about your ancestors, you will also understand more about yourself and your own family.
+As you study and learn about your ancestors, you will also understand more about yourself and your family.

 Ancestry travel is a new and exciting way to travel as it helps you discover your family history.
 The ancestry travel trend has been driven in part by at-home DNA testing, people wanting to travel with meaning, and a new perspective about life.
 Ancestry travels helps you feel a connection with the place you are traveling and your also ancestors.